My Cart

 This poem is in the public domain.

-I have been unable to locate any biographical information on Charles Frederic Robinson.
-It's possible that he attended Dartmouth College, graduated in 1890, and became a minister, though great effort on the part of the college's Reading Room Supervisor, Andi Bartelstein, failed to confirm this.
+I have been unable to locate any verifiable biographical information on Charles Frederic Robinson.
+It's possible that he attended Dartmouth College, graduated in 1890, and became a minister, though great effort on the part of that college's Reading Room Supervisor, Andi Bartelstein, failed to confirm this.
 YDP greatly appreciates her research on our behalf.

 Post New Comment: